anime26398/academic-kickstart/content/home/accomplishments.md

 """

 [[item]]
-  organization = "Goverment of India" organization_url = ""
+  organization = "Government of India" organization_url = ""
   title = "KVPY Fellowship Awardee" url = "http://kvpy.iisc.ernet.in/main/about.htm"
   certificate_url = ""
   date_start = "2016-05-01"
   date_end = ""
-  description = """A highly prestigious National Fellowship awarded by Indian Institute of Science and Government of INDIA to students who show high aptitude in research."""
+  description = """A highly prestigious National Fellowship awarded by the Indian Institute of Science and Government of INDIA to students who show high aptitude in research."""